aclaf/flagrant/docs/explanation/argument-files.md

 ### Recursive expansion

 The specification initially disallows recursive expansion where an argument file itself contains `@file` references.
 If an argument file contains a line like `@other.args`, that line is treated as the literal argument string `@other.args` rather than triggering further file expansion.
-This prevents infinite loops, simplifies implementation, and matches javac's documented behavior in several versions.
+This prevents infinite loops, simplifies implementation, and matches javac's documented behavior in multiple versions.

 Future versions may support limited recursive expansion with explicit depth limits and cycle detection.
 If implemented, the depth limit should be configurable but default to a conservative value like 3 or 5 levels.
 Cycle detection must prevent infinite loops where file A references file B which references file A. When a cycle is detected, the parser should fail with a clear error message indicating which files form the cycle.